QPR Suicide Prevention Gatekeeper Training Program

 How to participate in a training

 UH&CS offer regular open QPR training on campus.
-To register for a QPR training visit our campus groups page.
+Sessions for Fall 2020 coming soon.

 We can all help prevent suicide.
 View the videos below to learn more about important resources that are available to help and others, including the Crisis Text Line and Suicide Prevention Hotline.
 Learn about why and how people reach out for help, and hear from others who many be going through similar experiences.